+Office Name: Sally Fabbricatore

+Designation: Environmental Health Officer

+Date: 09/09/19

-Office Name: Sally Fabbricatore Designation: Environmental Health Officer Date: 09/09/19 Contact number: 020 7641 2788 Email: sfabbricatore@westminster.gov.uk Signed: Sally Fabbricatore Uniform Ref Number: 19/09603/PREAPM
+Contact number: 020 7641 2788

+Email: sfabbricatore@westminster.gov.uk

+Signed: Sally Fabbricatore

+Uniform Ref Number: 19/09603/PREAPM

-Trading name of business and Address: 1 Curzon Street, London, W1J 5HD Licence: No Applicant/Solicitor: Stress Area: No Paddy Whur Type of Business: Previously a coffee shop, currently vacant.
+Trading name of business and Addres s: 1 Curzon Street, London, W1J 5F I D Licence: No Applicant/Solicitor: Stress Area: No Paddy Whur Type of Business: Previously a coffee shop, currently vacant.
 Current Areas: Ground floor.
 Current Activities: None.

+Pre application advice purpose:

+- a.
+In respect of the requirements of the Health Act as regards the specialist tobacconist - b.
+The relevance of the Licensing Act and Westminster Policy

+Background to application:

+The premises are currently vacant and propose to open a bar with food with an offer of a specialist tobacconist and retail space.

+Proposed activities
-Pre application advice purpose: a.
-In respect of the requirements of the Health Act as regards the specialist tobacconist b.
-The relevance of the Licensing Act and Westminster Policy Background to application: The premises are currently vacant and propose to open a bar with food with an offer of a specialist tobacconist and retail space.
-Proposed activities The Supply of Alcohol 'on' and 'off' the premises - 07:00 until 03:00 hours daily Recorded music and live music until 03:00 hours daily Late night refreshment - 23:00-03:00 daily The proposal is for the premises to operate until 03:00 hours as a relaxed bar serving food.
-Operationally the premises will be split into 4 areas: Retail area - not licensable - selling chocolates, biscuits, etc. Coffee bar serving alcohol and food will be available -50 covers.
-Lounge area - seated bar - 36 covers - this area will need to be split and separated if you wish to provide a specialist to becomist provide a specialist tobacconist.

-• 16 covers outside the premises.
+- The Supply of Alcohol 'on' and 'off' the premises 07:00 until 03:00 hours daily - Recorded music and live music until 03:00 hours daily - Late night refreshment 23:00-03:00 daily

+The proposal is for the premises to operate until 03:00 hours as a relaxed bar serving food.
+Operationally the premises will be split into 4 areas:

+- Retail area not licensable selling chocolates, biscuits, etc. - Coffee bar serving alcohol and food will be available -50 covers. - Lounge area seated bar 36 covers this area will need to be split and separated if you wish to provide a specialist tobacconist. - 16 covers outside the premises.

 Up until 21:00 hours the premises will be open to the public and after it will only allow people who have prebooked to enter the premises.

 Planning permission